tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/index.rst

 Tutorials
 =========

-Examples how to use web3.py and Web-Ethereum-Defi library.
+Examples of how to use web3.py and Web-Ethereum-Defi library.

 Examples include